n1k0/nicolas.perriault.net/_posts/code/2021/2021-10-21-elm-result-pipeline.md

 ### Disclaimer

-This post has been written in an hour tops.
-This is an attempt at forcing myself writing again on this blog, just don't judge me too harsh!
+This post has been written in one hour tops.
+This is an attempt at forcing myself to write again on this blog, just don't judge me too harsh!

 ### Edit